This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Now, it totally depends on when you have come to Malta as to what time you need to try and get to Comino.
 If you are coming in the offseason then you don’t really need to worry too much about getting the earliest possible ferry across to get a space on the beach.

 However, if you are coming in the summer then you have two options.
 You can either get a tour boat across or you can get an early Comino ferry.
-I am recommending that you spend all day on Comino and that would mean that you get a Comino ferry across as the tour operators do not stay all day.

 This should take you to around midday, at this point head off for a small walk around the island.
 Your destination is the small beach of Santa Maria Bay.
 We went anti-clockwise around the whole island which takes roughly about 1.5 hours and is just over 4km.